Emrys365/alfred_workflows/bibtexTool/README.md

  - copy any stored BibTeX entry with various formats, including the raw BibTeX string, each separate field, and the rendered reference string
  - count and list all records in the current BibTeX database
  - export the current BibTeX database to a .bib file
+ - parse BibTeX or citation string to normalized BibTeX / citation strings (will not store in the database)

 It can parse most common BibTeX formats (supported by the BibTeX parser from [here](https://github.com/Emrys365/PlayWithLinux#3-bibtex-parser)) and store each entry in an SQLite database.
 The stored BibTeX entries are automatically parsed and normalized with a predefined rule, e.g. the entry names will follow the same naming convention.